 In conjunction with the commissioned analysis, PICA staff conducted research on problems related to the City pension system and potential solutions designed to reduce risk and achieve sustainable cost growth, while ensuring a competitive and efficient compensation package for City workers.
 Staff research has focused on comparisons of the City pension system with that in other major cities, the benefit structure of the system, actuarial assumptions, the City's funding requirements under state law, investment policy and strategy, investment results, pension system governance, and legal constraints on future policy reforms.
 Recognizing that the City has taken action in recent years to improve the sustainability of its pension system, staff plans to develop a set of recommendations for further initiatives that the City can take to reduce pension costs and risks in the future.
+Having a comprehensive nature, this report has required wide-ranging research and will be released this winter.

-Goals for Fiscal Year 2014
+Goals for Fiscal Year 2015